All Episodes

 They joked about it.

-Now the league's gone through a massive transformation since then because of all that's been learned about concussions and uh related injuries later in life after incurring or uh uh uh experiencing so many concussions and other injuries related to the heads of the league's very serious about this now.
+Now, the league's gone through a massive transformation since then because of all that's been learned about concussions and related injuries later in life after incurring or experiencing so many concussions and other injuries related to the heads of the league.

-And the story is, and again, it's just the story that that Commissioner Goodell didn't know, had not heard this tape.
+And the story is, and again, it's just the story that Commissioner Goodell didn't know, had not heard this tape.

-And everybody made the case except for Williams, he did not appeal his suspension, but everybody else involved here did, and that was yesterday.
+He did not appeal his suspension, but everybody else involved here did, and that was yesterday.

 Goodell's supposed to make his final ruling today.

-It uh could be even worse.
+It could be even worse.

 Here's the Mary J. Blige ad.

-This one got everybody off so upset.
+This is what got so upset.

-This is the Burger King ad uh prematurely released, featuring RB artist Mary J. Blige, everyone has an announcer on here as well, talking about some exciting new things here at Burger King.
+Everyone has an announcer on here as well, talking about some exciting new things here at Burger King.

 Exciting things are happening at Burger King.